platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/images/composable-image.md

 To minimize unnecessary resource use, crons on environments with no deployments are paused.

-This affects all preview environments, _and_ production environment that do not yet have a domain attached to them.
+This affects all environments that aren't live environments.
+This means all environments on Development plans and all preview environments on higher plans.

 Such environments with deployments within 14 days have crons with the status `running`.
 If there haven't been any deployments within 14 days, the status is `paused`.